EdgeApp/airbitz-core-react-native/readme.md

 ## Installing

-Use `npm intall --save git+ssh://git@github.com/airbitz/airbitz-core-react-native.git` to add this library to your project, and then use `react-native link` to automatically re-configure the native project files.
+Use `npm intall --save git+ssh://git@github.com/airbitz/airbitz-core-react-native.git` to add this library to your project, and then do the following to to automatically re-configure the native project files:

+    react-native link react-native-fast-crypto
+    react-native link react-native-fs
+    react-native link react-native-randombytes